Amsterdam/statistiekhub-backend-django/README.md

 5. Login on http://127.0.0.1:80/admin/ or just http://127.0.0.1/admin/

-6. If it asks for admin user, make one with:
+6. If it asks for admin user, go to the terminal of the backend docker container:

    ```bash
    docker compose -f docker-compose-acc.yml run --rm app sh -c "python manage.py createsuperuser"